Ramer Branch Library

 Friends of the Pike Road Branch Library

-The Friends of the Pike Road Branch Library hold their annual business meeting on Thursday, August 20 at 10 a.m., during which they will elect officers for 2015-2016.
+- The Friends of the Pike Road Branch Library hold their monthly meeting on Thursday, September 17 at 10 a.m.

 9585 Vaughn Road, Pike Road, AL 36064 – Phone: 244-8679 facebook.com/pikeroadbranchlibrary

 Hampstead Branch Library

 Theme: School Days: Shapes Books: All Sorts of Shapes – Hannah Reidy The Shape of Me and other things – Dr. Seuss Activity: Shape Animals

 Theme: Animal Kingdom: Insects Books: The Very Hungry Caterpillar – Eric Carle Insects are my life –Megan McDonald Activity: Paper Chain Caterpillars